hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/443_fragmentary_notes_on_the_ramayana.md

 doing evil; who never leaves us even; as love never pulls down, as love knows no barter, no selfishness.

-Râma was the soul of the old king; but he was a king, and he could not go back on his word.
+Rāma was the soul of the old king; but he was a king, and he could not go back on his word.

 "Wherever Rama goes, there go I", says Lakshmana, the younger brother

 The wife of the elder brother to us Hindus is just like a mother.

-At last he found Sitâ, pale and thin, like a bit of the moon that lies low at the foot of the horizon.
+At last he found Sitā, pale and thin, like a bit of the moon that lies low at the foot of the horizon.

 Sita was chastity itself; she would never touch the body of another man